 Save yourself from mommy burnout (or daddy burnout).
 Here’s some friendly reminders.

 Now – I completely recognize that this is all so much easier to say than to do because we all have a whole lot of real-life to deal with.
 I also think that when you’re wrapped up in 26 hour days and running on no sleep it’s easy to forget the basics, so this is a friendly reminder to everyone out there who is struggling to be the best parent they can.
 Just remember sometimes it’s really enough to just be there, keep your kid safe, and allow the chaos to happen.

 by Helen Wells

-Expensive new treatments promising to turn back the hands of time are constantly on the market, yet often, the most efficient weapons against stress, ageing and disease, can be found in nature.
-This is the case of ‘adaptogens’, which comprise a number of plants and roots and which have in common one amazing quality – the ability to boost our ‘non-specific resistance’ to ageing, illness and tiredness.
+Expensive new treatments promising to turn back the hands of time are constantly on the market, yet often, the most efficient weapons against stress, aging, and disease, can be found in nature.
+This is the case of ‘adaptogens’, which comprise a number of plants and roots and which have in common one amazing quality – the ability to boost our ‘non-specific resistance’ to aging, illness, and tiredness.
 They are called ‘adaptogens’ because of their ability to adapt to our body’s specific needs, helping our system counter anxiety and stress gently, without any jolts or sudden changes.

 Adaptogens: A Not-So-New Phenomenon